dart-lang/language/working/augmentation-libraries/feature-specification.md

 The augmentation replaces the augmented function’s body with the augmenting function’s body.
-Inside the augmenting function’s body, a special `augmented(…)` expression may be used to execute the original function body.
-That expression takes an argument list matching the original function's parameter list and returns the function's return type.
+Inside the augmenting function’s body, a special `augmented(…)` expression may be used to execute the augmented function body.
+That expression takes an argument list matching the augmented function's parameter list and returns the function's return type.

 The augmenting function does not have to pass the same arguments to `augmented(…)` as were passed to it.
 It may invoke `augmented` once, more than once, or not at all.

+Augmenting function declarations may also omit the body, in order to only augment the metadata or doc comments of the function.
+In this case the body of the augmented member is not altered.

 It is a compile-time error if: